joamaro97/configure-ad/README.md

 <h2>Lessons Learned</h2>

-By doing this lab I learn how to set up Active Directory and replicate an AD ecosystem by creating users within the domain controller.
+By doing this lab, I learned how to set up Active Directory and replicate an AD ecosystem by creating users within the domain controller.
 I also created users and assigned the necessary permissions.
 Active Directory is not difficult to learn despite all the menu navigation that takes place.
-This lab is a segway for me to learn about DNS settings in-depth and file permissions in action.
-I will go into detail about these topics in other la
+This lab is a key point for me to learn about DNS settings in-depth and file permissions in action.
+I will show this in future labs.